Painters and Decorators in Battersea (SW11, SW8)

 - Why hire All Well for Battersea painting?

 - Three reasons.
-First, the SW11 specifics: Victorian lime plaster vs gypsum-patched walls, mansion-block lath-and-plaster ceilings, stucco and rendered frontages needing breathable mineral paint, the 2.7-2.9 metre ceiling heights that affect pricing.
+First, the SW11 specifics: Victorian lime plaster vs gypsum-patched walls, mansion-block lath-and-plaster ceilings, stucco and rendered frontages needing breathable mineral paint, the 2.7-2.9 metre ceiling heights that affect the scope.
 Second, full compliance: HSE Control of Lead at Work for any heavy stripping on pre-1992 timber, Section 20 documentation for mansion-block communal works, Listed Building Consent applications handled where needed.
-Third, fixed-price contracts: the quote doesn't change unless the specification does, and we price per room based on actual dimensions.
+Third, fixed-price contracts: the quote doesn't change unless the specification does, and we scope per room based on actual dimensions.
 Dulux Trade Approved, Public Liability insurance to £5 million.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Painting & Decorating Near Battersea